 Scarring Alopecias (Cicatricial Alopecias)

-Scarring alopecias, also known as cicatricial alopecias, is a group of disorders which cause hair loss permanently.
+Scarring alopecias, also known as cicatricial alopecias, is a group of disorders that cause hair loss permanently.

 This type of hair loss is generally due to chemicals such as those used to treat cancer.
 Initially it takes the form of patchy hair loss, which most often then becomes total hair loss.
 The good news about this is that if you stop using these chemicals, the hair normally grows back (usually 6 months later).
 Other drugs also can also cause hair loss.
 Many medicines used to treat common diseases can create hair loss.